josefswadijohansson/todo_app/README.md

 ![alt text](https://github.com/josefswadijohansson/todo_app/blob/main/screenshots/demonstration-resize.gif?raw=true)

 ## Possible further development on it
-- It's missing code to save down the tasks, so for now the data is lost, if you reload the page.
 - Wanted to categories the tasks, by All/Pending/Completed, but i didn't have time.